itpropaul/awesome-incident-response/README.md

 * [IR Workflow Gallery](https://www.incidentresponse.com/playbooks/) - Different generic incident response workflows, e.g. for malware outbreak, data theft, unauthorized access,...
 Every workflow constists of seven steps: prepare, detect, analyze, contain, eradicate, recover, post-incident handling.
 The workflows are online available or for download.
 * [PagerDuty Incident Response Documentation](https://response.pagerduty.com/) - Documents that describe parts of the PagerDuty Incident Response process.
 It provides information not only on preparing for an incident, but also what to do during and after.
 Source is available on [GitHub](https://github.com/PagerDuty/incident-response-docs).
 * [Phantom Community Playbooks](https://github.com/phantomcyber/playbooks) - Phantom Community Playbooks for Splunk but also customizable for other use.
+* [AWS Incident Response Runbook Samples](https://github.com/aws-samples/aws-incident-response-runbooks/tree/0d9a1c0f7ad68fb2c1b2d86be8914f2069492e21) - AWS IR Runbook Samples meant to be customized per each entity using them.
+The three samples are: "DoS or DDoS attack", "credential leakage", and "unintended access to an Amazon S3 bucket".

 ### Process Dump Tools